Cucurbits

 • A disease that affects most cucurbits is powdery mildew.
 This fungal disease is white or gray, covering all of the plant's leaves and stems.
 The disease can inhibit photosynthesis, leading to poor fruit development.

-References: Unsplash, All About Gardening, Almanac, Kid’s gardening, Aces, MiracleGro, Eartheasy
+References: Unsplash, All About Gardening, Almanac, Kid’s Gardening, Aces, MiracleGro, Eartheasy

 Cucurbits Info Chart

-When to Harvest Cucurbits (*may depend on variety):
+When to Harvest (may depend on variety):

-• Squashes & zucchini: Fruit feels firm
+• Squashes & Zucchini: Fruit feels firm

 • Cucumbers: Fruit feels firm and has a dark green color